2brainschile/angular-fcsa-number/README.md

 ## Options

-Without any options passed to it, fcsa-number will validate that the input is a valid number and will also add commas for the thousand separators.
+Without any options passed to it, fcsa-number will validate that the input is a valid number and will also add dots for the thousand separators.

 #### max